Wyntuition/twitter-api-python/README.md

 ## Get a stream a tweets, save to a file

+1. mkdir data
-`python stream-tweets-to-file.py -q dotnetcore -d data`
+1. `python stream-tweets-to-file.py -q dotnetcore -d data`

 ## Display tweets in file